 VIP — VERY IMPORTANT PATRON AWARD

-Purpose: The purpose of the VIP Award is for each Grange to honor one member who has made an outstanding contribution to their Grange in the past year.
+Purpose: The purpose of the VIP Award is for each Grange to honor a member who has made an outstanding contribution to the Grange.

 Judging: Judging will be the responsibility of the State Grange Community Service Directors.
 An award will be presented at the Annual Session of the Michigan State Grange.